 Using perfSONAR with Firewalls

-In general, if a site is blocking outgoing traffic based on destination port, problems will result in using the BWCTL and OWAMP tools specifically since there is no way to limit the port choices of the remote sites.
-Likewise, if a site blocks traffic in either direction based on source port a similar situation will result.
+In general, if a site is blocking outgoing traffic based on destination port, this will cause problems with the perfSONAR measurment tools since there is no way to limit the port choices of the remote sites.
+Outbound filtering is therefore not recommended.

 NTAC Performance Working Group Statement

 The NTAC Performance Working Group has published a document related to deploying perfSONAR while still justifying cybersecurity policy.
 This document can be found here: